The EMT Basic provides pre-hospital emergency medical care and is a vital part of the health care team.

 - Possession of a valid driver’s license

-2. Complete a CASAS evaluation assessing basic reading comprehension skills at minimum at the eleventh-grade level.
+2. Schedule and complete a CASAS evaluation assessing basic reading comprehension skills at minimum at the eleventh-grade level.
 This test is offered through the SPCC Testing Center.

 3. Complete a Class Registration Form (provided upon successful completion of steps 1 and 2).

-5. Submit payment of the class fees to the SPCC Business Office (see “Cost” for fee details).
+4. Submit payment of the class fees to the SPCC Business Office (see “Cost” below for fee details).

 |EMS Lab Fee||$80.00|